Mediterranean Diet 101: 5 Steps for Getting Started and 7 Simple Food Swaps

 Swap 2: Thinking about beef?
 Opt for fish

 It’s no surprise that the Mediterranean diet includes lots of seafood, which is abundant in the region.
-This lean protein is a cornerstone of a healthy diet and may help with increased satiety and improved muscle maintenance.
+This lean protein is a cornerstone for brain, heart and joint health.

 Swap 3: Opt for steamed or broiled instead of fried